vuejs/vue2-ssr-docs/docs/guide/css.md

 - Common CSS Extraction.

-  This setup support using [`extract-text-webpack-plugin`](https://github.com/webpack-contrib/extract-text-webpack-plugin) to extract the CSS in the main chunk into a separate CSS file (auto injected with `template`), which allows the file to be individually cached.
+  This setup supports using [`extract-text-webpack-plugin`](https://github.com/webpack-contrib/extract-text-webpack-plugin) to extract the CSS in the main chunk into a separate CSS file (auto injected with `template`), which allows the file to be individually cached.
 This is recommended when there is a lot of shared CSS.

   CSS inside async components will remain inlined as JavaScript strings and handled by `vue-style-loader`.